eugene-krivosheyev/java-junior/README.md

 - Class variables and methods, static import
 - Instance variables and methods: later

-## Method’s parameters and Overloading
+## Method’strategy parameters and Overloading
 - As local variables
 - Method overloading